I

 IX

 I cannot bear this all any more.
 Not enough silence.
-But in the desert I see ships and hear the black diamond express near the station before mine.
+But in the desert I sometimes see and hear the black diamond express near the station before mine.
 Caesar: where are you going?
 He said to me, grinning:

 I am to die.
 I am to die.
 I am to die.

 "Jesus snorted; he was moved to his guts;" and the dust was everywhere, and Pilate arose in his fury.
 You have a boat waiting, friend, and it is time to board: all aboard, all aboard.
 "We don't save the living here."
 (The cyclamen opens at evening, and the world was gentle tonight; summery, hints of rose and rouge in the sky in the north over the dome of the glassgreenhouse.)
 Pilate arose.
-And washed his hands.
-I washed my hands; I cleared dust of them; I can see specks of blood upon them.
+And his hands.
+I washed my hands; I cleared dust of them; I can see specks of blood laughing upon them.
 Pilate washes his hands.
 He arose and washed his hands.
 And the sword fell.

-Meanwhile, in the house with nothing at home: in the cafe with of liver and kidneys and offal; in the slaughterhouse near the schoolyard; in the damaged rooms of the schoold ma'am at rest; in the fallen arches of the brilliant silence, coloured at dawn, and twilit by the twittering of birds; in the moon shining down on the shrew on my step; at the freshly cut grass; at the sound of the bell making toast or tea or time buzz by with loud whoops of shouting "I am here I am there; catch me if you can, catch me if you dare".
+Meanwhile, in the house with nothing at home: in the cafe with plates of liver and kidneys and offal; in the slaughterhouse near the schoolyard; in the damaged rooms of the schoold ma'am at in the fallen arches of the brilliant silence, coloured at dawn, and twilit by the twittering of birds; in the moon shining down on the shrew on my step; at the freshly cut grass; at the sound of the bell making toast or tea or time buzz by with loud whoops of shouting "I am here I am there; catch me if you can, catch me if you dare".
 At all th4ese moments, and all these daydreams, and all our breaths which dream idly into deaths, deaths: at all these deaths, I remember you beautiful with love and fear with swooping hair biting the words our of your mind, and delivering them to me hating to pass the time, which swept by, as proud as a ghost, whilst we tossed coins to see who would disappear first.